National Junior Honor Society

-The National Junior Honor Society (NJHS) is an international student organization that consists of chapters in middle schools (in the range of grades 6-9 depending on the school).
-The NJHS was founded by the National Association of Secondary School Principals, and today has chapters in the United States, other U.S. territories, and around the world.
-To be considered for membership, applicants must reach the five standards which include leadership, citizenship, character, service, and scholarship.
-The National Junior Honor Society recognizes students who exemplify leadership and citizenship, as well as provide educational opportunities.
-For the scholarship standard, the student scholar must have a minimum grade point average (GPA) of 3.0 from a scale of 4.0.
-This, however, can vary between schools.
+The National Junior Honor Society (NJHS) is an American international student organization with chapters in middle schools.
+The NJHS was founded by the National Association of Secondary School Principals, and today has chapters in the United States, the U.S. territories, and around the world.
+The National Junior Honor Society recognizes middle-school students who exemplify the qualities of scholarship, service, leadership and citizenship.
+Additionally, the organization offers a variety of educational opportunities designed to enhance students' academic and personal development.

 History

-The NJHS was established by the NASSP in 1929.
-The first chapter was established in Webster Groves High School in Missouri.
+The National Junior Honor Society (NJHS) was established by the National Association of Secondary School Principals in 1929.
 The NJHS was established "to create enthusiasm for scholarship; to stimulate a desire to render service; to promote leadership; to encourage responsible citizenship; and to develop character in the students of secondary schools."

-Internal Structure
+The first chapter was established in Webster Groves High School in Webster Groves, Missouri.

+Its headquarters are located at 1904 Association Drive in Reston, Virginia.

+Core Values

+The society's five standards or pillars are leadership, citizenship, character, service, and scholarship.